stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 ```
 <br>

-Once the installation finished, you then ran the Python script as normal.
-Our Python code was as below:
+Once the installation finished, we then were poised to run the Python script as normal.

+Since the work we performed for our client was proprietary and/or classified, for this case study we will use a notional customer - *GitHub, Inc.* - and use their current vision statement found online as the target document.

+Also, for simplicity's sake, we will only involve five of the 24 emerging technology candidates in the NLP model, as listed below (for a total of six .docx files):
+# tech1 = Nonfungible Tokens (NFTs)
+# tech2 = Active Metadata Management
+# tech3 = Generative AI
+# tech4 = AI-Driven Innovation
+# tech5 = Quantum Machine Learning (Quantum ML)

+Our Python code thus read as below:

 ```python
 import os